Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni, Mn, Fe) and CrSBr: Theory

 where $S_a$ is the maximum eigenvalue of the spin operator at sublattice $a$.
 Applying this to Eq. \eqref{eq:Sprime-uv}, and truncating the square roots at third order in bosonic operators we obtain

 Using this, the Hamiltonian \eqref{eq:rot-heisenberg-model_sia} can be expanded up to fourth order in bosonic operators:

 where

-where $N$ is the number of unit cells .
 We note that normal ordering of the quartic terms generates more quadratic terms that were not taken into account in $\mathcal{H}_\mathrm{K}^2$ and will affect the zero-temperature dispersion.
 The bosonic operators are then Fourier transformed:

 which results in fourth order terms like $a^\dagger_{a,\mathbf{q}}a^\dagger_{a,\mathbf{q^\prime}}a_{a,\mathbf{q^\dprime}}a_{a,\mathbf{q+q^\prime-q^\dprime}}$.
 These are subjected to a mean field decoupling leading to terms of the form $ a^\dagger_{a,\mathbf{q}}a_{a,\mathbf{q}}\langle a^\dagger_{a,\mathbf{q^\prime}}a_{a,\mathbf{q^\prime}} \rangle\delta_\mathbf{q,q^\dprime}$, where $\langle\ldots\rangle$ denotes the thermal average, which is assumed to vanish unless the bosonic operators contain the same wavevectors.
 Introducing the vector